DOG-I-Y: Dog Puzzles

 Check out these easy DIY "boredom busters" for your dog:

-Dog Enrichment Toy - PVC Pipe Puzzle
+How to build a Dog Enrichment Toy - PVC Pipe Puzzle

 (Image Source: http://thenerdswife.com/dog-enrichment-toy.html)